-- When the electron in the reaction center is "excited" by the addition of energy, it passes to the electron-acceptor molecule - This reduces the electron acceptor and puts it at a high energy level - A series of steps then takes place:
+- When the electron in the reaction center is "excited" by the addition of energy, it will enter one of two pathways - non cyclic or cyclic.
+The main process is non cyclic and involves both PII and PI. - In the non cyclic path, ATP and NADPH are produced - A series of steps then takes place: